 Turn any of your favorite loose pigments into cream eye shadow or blush by mixing them with Vaseline.
 It's safe to use around the eye area, according to our experts, so you don't have to worry about causing infection.
 You can also make a tinted lip balm this way.
 But our favorite application is combining Vaseline with a shimmy pigment like Vanilla from MAC to create a dewy highlight.

 Scuffed shoes?
 Buff a little Vaseline onto boots, shoes, bags, and any other leather goods that need polishing.

 Use a small amount of Vaseline on dry spots before applying self-tanner.
-It will act as a barrier, preventing streaks and stains in areas it would otherwise cling to.
+It will act as a barrier, preventing streaks and stains in areas the self-tanning product would otherwise cling to.

 Makeup remover can be expensive and tough on your eyes.
 Vaseline is an inexpensive option that easily and gently removes eyeliner, mascara, shadow, and even the eyelash glue your falsies leave behind.
 Engelman agrees that it can be used "to dissolve and break down makeup."